 Other Things To Consider

 - Above-average balance transfer offer.
 The new Barclaycard Ring offer has a 0% balance transfer APR for the first 15 months, assuming you transfer your balance within 45 days of account opening, with a 2% balance transfer fee.
 Any balance transfers posted after the 45 days will have a $0 balance transfer fee.
-To put this in context, the average balance transfer credit card offers 0% for 12 months and charges a 2.71% fee.
+To put this in context, the average balance transfer credit card offers 0% for a little bit more than 12 months and charges a 2.72% fee.